FaethyvveIcye/bss/README.md

 - Reconnect to the game if you lost connection or the server restarted
 - Set cooldowns for any task (such as bug running every 20/30/60/any minutes, wealth clock every hour, ant pass every 2 hours)
 - Place 1-4 sprinklers, jumping as necessary automatically
-- Auto-feeding treats to bees in order to gift them `feed.ahk`
+- Auto-feeding treats to bees in order to gift & mutate them `feed.ahk`
-  - Simply open your bag so you can see the fruits, mouse over your bee, and press F1 (sunflower seeds) / F2 (strawberries) / F3 (pineapples) / F4 (blueberries)
+  - Simply open your bag so you can see the fruits, mouse over your bee, and press:
+    - F1 (sunflower seeds)
+    - F2 (strawberries)
+    - F3 (pineapples)
+    - F4 (blueberries)
+    - F5 (bitterberries until any mutation)
+    - F6 (bitterberries until BAR, please hover your mouse close to the coloured bee level for this one)

 ## How to Use